thynnine/pysic/running.rst

 The classes and their methods defined in Pysic are documented in detail in :ref:`syntax`, and their basic use is shown in the collection of provided :ref:`examples`.
 The central class in Pysic is :class:`~pysic.Pysic`, which is an energy and force calculator for `ASE`_.
 The interactions according to which the energies are calculated are constructed through the class :class:`~pysic.Potential`.
 Utilizing these classes is necessary to run meaningful calculations, though also other classes are defined for special purposes.

-.. [#] Although, this is not exactly how ASE handles neighbor lists...